GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 ```

 It says that there exist some bit-vector of length 64 (`bv 64`) which
-is equal, as an llvm word, to the "current variable".
+is equal, as an LLVM word, to the "current variable".
 In other words,
 it says that the current variable is equal to some number that can be
 described as a bit-vector of size 64.